ronycreator/arch-i3-configurer/README.md

 # Arch-i3-configurer

-This script will configure an i3 instalation in arch, manjaro or else; with a dark theme and a basic set of config files.
+This script will configure an i3 instalation in Arch based distro, like Manjaro; Dark theme and a basic set of config files included.

 all keybinding, configuration files and else can be found after instalation in:
 ~/.config/i3
 ~/.config/rofi
-/etc
-/usr/share/i3blocks
+~/.config/i3blocks

-### Must be run as sudo to work
+#Must be run as sudo to work

+# Features added by user rony-creator
+Better commented code
+Little corrections.
+For example, fixed a bug that cause a package installs twice A brief description after install us-intl keyboard layout to write symbols outside English language easier Unnecesary code and i3blocks removed
+Detect user command shorter
+All dotfiles now uses ~/ (home) directories only instead of /etc and weird locations